CASE STUDY: Heritage Visitor Attractions

 VE Day Installation for British Red Cross

-Honouring Doris Zinkeisen on the 80th Anniversary of VE Day
+Honouring Doris Zinkeisen on the 80th Anniversary

 We were proud to collaborate once again with esteemed curator Karolina Heller, this time on a meaningful installation for the British Red Cross in London.
 Marking the 80th anniversary of VE Day, this commemorative display paid tribute to the extraordinary Doris Zinkeisen, volunteer, artist and humanitarian.